Post-Soviet states: Community for Democracy and Rights of Nations

-The post-Soviet disputed states of Abkhazia, Artsakh, South Ossetia, and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration.
+The post-Soviet disputed states of Abkhazia, South Ossetia and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration.

 Community of Democratic Choice

 The Community of Democratic Choice (CDC) was formed in December 2005 at the primary instigation of Ukraine and Georgia, and composed of six post-Soviet states (Ukraine, Georgia, Moldova, Estonia, Latvia and Lithuania) and three other countries of Eastern and Central Europe (Slovenia, Romania and North Macedonia).
 The Black Sea Forum (BSF) is a closely related organization.
-Observer countries include Armenia, Bulgaria, and Poland.
+Observer countries include Armenia, Bulgaria and Poland.

 Just like GUAM before it, this forum is largely seen as intending to counteract Russian influence in the area.
 This is the only international forum centered in the post-Soviet space in which the Baltic countries also participate.
 In addition, the other three post-Soviet states in it are all members of GUAM.